Need genealogy research help? Forge a new path to success with a personalized review at Trace!

 Digital Resources Can Only Get You So Far

 Boy was this a tough one for me to admit to.
 I started my genealogy journey in 1977 before the Internet and before the personal computer.
 I remember Soundex, microfilm readers, and using pen and paper.

 Genetic genealogy is an ever-growing field, and most of us are baffled by what to do with our results.
-And I have produced a series of online DNA Boot Camps covering AncestryDNA, 23andMe, Finding Birth Families and more.
+And yes, I have produced webinars covering AncestryDNA, 23andMe, Finding Birth Families and more.
 But I don’t consider myself a “DNA expert” . . .
 I know just enough to get into trouble!